Our products

 Difficulty level Medium (cooking control) High (desalting + cooking) Low (cook directly)

-Flavor and texture differences among the three
+Flavor and texture differences between the three

-Fresh cod: the delicacy
+Fresh cod: delicacy

 Fresh cod is an elegant white fish with a clean, mild flavor.
 When cooked correctly (hot grill, oven at 200°C, steamed), the flesh separates into defined flakes with a tender yet structured texture.
-It is the most "fishy" of the three formats: it tastes of the sea, of freshness, without the complexity of curing.
+It is the most "fishy" of the three forms: it tastes of the sea, of freshness, without the complexity of curing.

-Salted cod (desalted): the depth
+Salted cod (desalted): depth

 Desalted cod: the best of both worlds